Juke34/awesome-awesomeness-bioinformatics/README.md

 | [Awesome Expression Browser](https://github.com/federicomarini/awesome-expression-browser) | A curated list of software and resources for exploring and visualizing (browsing) expression data, but not only limited to that.
 | [Awesome Genome Annotation](https://juke34.github.io/awesome-genome-annotation/) | A curated list of awesome genome annotation tools.
 | [Awesome Genome Visualization](https://github.com/cmdcolin/awesome-genome-visualization) | A list of interesting genome visualizers, genome browsers, or genome-browser-like implementations.
+| [Awesome Quarto](https://github.com/mcanouil/awesome-quarto) | The most up to date curated list of Quarto® docs, talks, tools, examples & articles the internet has to offer
 | [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning) | A curated list of awesome machine learning frameworks, libraries and software (by language).
 | [Awesome Microbes](https://github.com/stevetsa/awesome-microbes) | List of resources, including software packages (and the people developing these methods) for microbiome (16S), metagenomics (WGS, Shot-gun sequencing), and pathogen identification/detection/characterization.
 | [Awesome Multi-omics](https://github.com/mikelove/awesome-multi-omics) | A community-maintained list of software packages for multi-omics data analysis.